harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ```

 - The output is straightforward, as it prints `7` every time the program runs.
 - If this program was run without optimization, the compiler would generate an executable that calculates the result of `3 + 4` at runtime.
-If the program were executed a million times, `3 + 4`
+If the program were executed a million times, `3 + 4` calculation would occur a million times - considering that the result of the calculation is `7` and it never changes, it is